 PROLINTAS strictly prohibits staff and directors from soliciting hospitality nor are they allowed to accept hospitality that is excessive, inappropriate, illegal or given in response to, in anticipation of, or to influence a favorable business decision, particularly from parties engaged in a tended or competitive bidding exercise such as contractors, vendors, suppliers and etc.

-This code sets out the above standards, which PROLINTAS expects from all suppliers to conform to, part as their engagement conditions.
-By signing the S-COC declaration form, the supplier agrees to the terms and principles of the S-COC shall form a part of any contract entered into PROLINTAS with the supplier.
+This code sets out the above standards, which PROLINTAS expects from all suppliers to conform to, as part of their engagement conditions.
+By signing the S-COC declaration form, the supplier agrees to the terms and principles of the policy.
+S-COC shall form a part of any contract entered into PROLINTAS with the supplier.

 Charitable donations are commonly in the form of cash, but can also take the form of real estate, motor vehicles, appreciated securities, clothing and other assets or services.
 Charitable donations can present a corruption risks as they involve payment made without tangible return and may be used as subterfuge or route for bribery.
 This policy is to establish a protocol for acts of charitable donations in order to maintain the integrity of the organisation and resist any approaches of bribery through the use of charitable donations.

 Sponsorship is the purchase of the right to associate the sponsor’s name and products with the sponsored organisation’s service, product or activity in return for negotiated benefits.
 Sponsorships unlike charitable contributions are made for business objectives and usually for brand or reputation management purposes.
 They can present a corruption risk as they involve payments made for services or benefits that are often hard to measure or track.
 This policy is to establish a protocol for sponsorships in order to maintain the integrity of the organisation and resist any approaches of bribery through the use of sponsorships.